AngelSpace2028/PAQJP_1/README.md

 – Summarytransform_08: Converts data to 25-bit chunks, counts bit patterns, stores pattern indices, and RLE-compresses each chunk for metadata.
 Outputs a header (patterns, chunk count, indices) plus metadata.
 – reverse_transform_08: Parses the header, decompresses RLE metadata to reconstruct 25-bit chunks, and converts back to bytes, preserving the original data.
 – Losslessness: Guaranteed by storing RLE-compressed original chunks.

-If you need clarification on a specific part (e.g., RLE details, pattern selection, or header structure), please specify!

-This comprehensive set of algorithms makes PAQJP_1 versatile and effective for various data types, balancing compression ratio and computational efficiency.